e-kwsm/nwchem-wiki/MD.md

 ```
    scale <real scaleq>
 ```
-Specifies that all charges will be scaled by the factro scaleq.
+Specifies that all charges will be scaled by the factor scaleq.
 ```
    collapse [<real fcoll default 10.0> [ segment | z | xy ]
 ```